quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 As specified in {{Section 13.2.1 of QUIC-TRANSPORT}}, endpoints are expected to send an immediate acknowledgment upon receipt of a reordered ack-eliciting packet.
-This extension delays immediate acknowledgements to reordered ack-eliciting packets and the gaps they can create after an ACK_FREQUENCY frame with a Reordering Threshold value other than 1 has been received.
+After an ACK_FREQUENCY frame with a Reordering Threshold value other than 1 has been received, this extension delays immediate acknowledgements to reordered ack-eliciting packets and the gaps they can create.

 If the most recent ACK_FREQUENCY frame received from the peer has a Reordering Threshold value of 0, the endpoint SHOULD NOT send an immediate